Franklin D. Richards (Mormon apostle)

-Franklin Dewey Richards (April 2, 1821 – December 9, 1899) was a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 1849 until his death.
+Franklin Dewey Richards (April 2, 1821 – December 9, 1899) was a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints from 1849 until his death.
 He served as the quorum's president from 1898 until his death.
-He was the nephew of apostle Willard Richards, one of two men who survived the mob attack at Carthage Jail that took the life of LDS Church founder, Joseph Smith and brother, Hyrum Smith.
+He was the nephew of apostle Willard Richards, one of two men who survived the mob attack at Carthage Jail that took the lives of church founder, Joseph Smith and his brother, Hyrum.

-His son, George F. Richards, and grandson, LeGrand Richards, were both members of the quorum, while his son also served as president of the quorum from 1945 to 1950.
+His son, George F. Richards, and grandson, LeGrand Richards, were both members of the Quorum of the Twelve, with his son also serving as its president from 1945 to 1950.
 Richards also served in the Utah Territorial Legislature in 1852 and 1856.

 Franklin County, Idaho, is named after Richards.

 Biography

 Richards was born in Richmond, Massachusetts.
 He married Jane Snyder in Nauvoo, Illinois.
 After helping her and their children start on the Mormon exodus to the west in 1846, Richards and his brother, Samuel, departed on a mission to Great Britain.
 He served there as a missionary from 1846 to 1848, and on at least two more occasions, during the 1850s and 1860s.